MicrosoftDocs/azure-devops-yaml-schema/content/stages-stage.md

   variables: variables # Stage-specific variables
   jobs: [ job | deployment | template ]
   lockBehavior: string # Behavior lock requests from this stage should exhibit in relation to other exclusive lock requests.  (runLatest,sequential)
   templateContext:  # Stage related information passed from a pipeline when extending a template.
+See remarks for more information.

 ```